tahseen0amin/TZSegmentedControl/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Swift 3 and above
+iOS 9 and above

 ## Installation